dinoboards/yellow-msx-series-for-rc2014/video/description-video-advanced.md

 ### Construction notes

 Please note that due to the finer pitch pins of the V9958, the soldering of this board requires a little more finesse than the typical RC2014 through-hole based boards.
 If you have built a few boards already, then you should be fine.
-It's recommended that a finer pitch soldering tip be used as it can be easy to accidently bridge some of the pins.
+It's recommended that a finer pitch soldering tip be used as it can be easy to accidentally bridge some of the pins.

 Extra care needed when inserting the V9958 into its socket - there are lots of pins, take your time to avoid bending pins.